-( ) I plan to use the suggested objectives as the contract of the objectives. hey are written. cility plans to use (circle those that apply) and have attached a copy 3. ( ) I have attached objectives more appropriate for this setting that have been developed at our facility. hat you would like to address with the student while they are on ntral Penn College via email at hopedevore@centralpenn.edu Name of Fieldwork Educator (Printed) Signature of Fieldwork Educator
+- 1. () I plan to use the suggested objectives as they are written. - 2. () I have indicated the objectives that our facility plans to use (circle those that apply) and have attached a copy of the objectives. - 3. () I have attached objectives more appropriate for this setting that have been developed at our facility.

-Date
+If there are any additional facility specific objectives that you would like to address with the student while they are on fieldwork, please feel free to contact the AFWC at Central Penn College via email at hopedevore@centralpenn.edu

-Name of Facility
+Name of Fieldwork Educator (Printed) Signature of Fieldwork Educator Fieldwork Educator Title/Qualifications (Degree) Number of Years of Experience Name of Facility Date